Mastercard/commerce-web-android/CONTRIBUTING.md

 Commits should be atomic.
 They should succinctly encapsulate any implementation changes.
 Do not include unrelated code changes from mulitple classes across the project on the same commit.

 ### Logs

+Commit messages should begin with a verb in imperative form (e.g. Implement, Add, Remove, Refactor)

 If your commit addresses a reported bug, append your commit with `#<issue_number>`